Frequently Asked Dentistry Questions

 Yes!
 We love families and see many of them.
 Our services are diverse, so we offer dentures for our older patients, as well as sealants for our youngest patients.
 Call to schedule comprehensive initial exams for everyone in your family – because their smiles are invaluable family assets!

 Periodontal therapy, or a “deep cleaning,” is intended to heal diseased gums.
-Early signs of gum disease include bleeding, sensitive, red, or swollen gums.
-Sometimes patients feel no pain with early-stage gum disease, or gingivitis.
+Early signs of gum disease include bleeding, sensitivity, and red/swollen gums.
+Sometimes, patients feel no pain with early-stage gum disease, also known as gingivitis.
 The condition can rapidly escalate as bacteria multiply in the warm, wet climate of the mouth.
 The bacteria create pockets between teeth and gums, breaking down the bond that provides support for your teeth and causing bad breath.
 Gum disease is the leading cause of tooth loss for American adults, and up to 80% of the population has some level of the disease.
 If you are advised to have a deep cleaning, don’t delay.
 Let our hygiene team help you eradicate the bacteria and reverse the damage gum disease has caused in your mouth.

-If you have visited our office in the past year, call our on-call phone number, available on our answering machine.
-New patients should go to the emergency room or visit us when the office is open.
+If you have visited our dental office in the past year, call our on-call phone number, which is available on our answering machine.
+New patients should go to the emergency room or visit us when the dental office is open.

 We will be happy to explain your benefits and file your insurance claim.
-However, we are not in network with any insurance companies, and we ask that you pay for your dental care at your visit.
-To keep our services affordable and provide what Dr. Schnell considers the highest integrity in dental care, we do not work with insurance companies.
+However, we are only in-network with Florida Blue, and we ask that you pay for your dental care at your visit if you have other PPO plans.
+Please visit our dental insurance page for more information.